tisbuet/Real-time-distortion-classification-in-Laparoscopic-videos/README.md

 - smoke_uneven
 - uneven_illum

-2. Put all the all unzip folders in 'BUET_ENDGAME/test data' folder to predict the result.
+2. Put all the all unzip folders in **BUET_ENDGAME/test data** folder to predict the result.

 ###### test data
 - test_data1